 Work Stream 1 changes must be implemented or committed to before any transition of IANA Stewardship from NTIA can occur.
 The CCWG-Accountability roughly estimates that nine months will be required for implementation, understanding that several parallel tracks of effort and change will be required, with some requiring multiple public comment periods.

-In its deliberations and in discussion with its independent legal counsel, it has become clear that all requirements established by the CCWG-Accountability may be implemented while ICANN remains a public benefit corporation (also known as a not-for-profit organization in other jurisdictions) based in California.
-However, modifications will be required to ICANN’s Articles of Incorporation and Bylaws in order to empower the multistakeholder community as proposed by the CCWG-Accountability.
+In its deliberations and in discussion with its independent legal counsel, it has become clear that all requirements proposed in this report may be implemented while ICANN remains a public benefit corporation (also known as a not-for-profit organization in other jurisdictions) based in California.
+However, modifications will be required to ICANN’s Articles of Incorporation and Bylaws in order to empower the multistakeholder community as proposed.

 The CCWG-Accountability’s assessment is that its recommendations published for public comment are consistent with the CWG-Stewardship expectations regarding budget, community empowerment, review and redress mechanisms, as well as appeals mechanisms (including the specific requirements related to ccTLDs).
 The group is grateful to the CWG-Stewardship for the constructive and continued collaboration that was set up and held since 12 December 2014.